dinaomidvartehrani/Adult-Census-Income-Analysis/README.md

 ## High-Level Description

 The project aims to classify income levels based on socio-economic factors.
 It utilizes a decision tree model, a semi-supervised learning algorithm, and a deep neural network model.
 The decision tree model makes decisions based on specific features, the semi-supervised learning algorithm leverages both labeled and unlabeled data, and the deep neural network model extracts complex patterns and representations from the data.
 Each model demonstrates significant accuracy in income classification.
+### Description

+The goal is to predict income levels (<=50K or >50K) based on various factors, including age, education, occupation, marital status, etc.
+The challenges to be overcome include handling missing data, class imbalance, feature engineering, and interpreting the results.
+The expectations are to develop a model, identify influential factors, evaluate model performance, compare different methodologies, and generate actionable insights.

+### Models
+The proposed methodology includes data preprocessing (handling missing values, encoding categorical variables, normalizing numerical features), exploratory data analysis, model selection, model evaluation, cross-validation and hyperparameter tuning, and analysis of results.
+The goal is not just to develop an effective model but also to understand the variables influencing income levels and provide insights for policy-making.

 ## Requirements